British patents listed by Patentee

 Smith, George

 | 3014 | 1881 | The rear standard has a rounded base and is clamped by a screw passing through the baseboard.
 The standard pivots on a ball or cylinder for adjustment, the screw tightens on the ball when clamped.
-Sold as the Sciopticon, a distinctive tailboard type camera. |
+Sold as the Sciopticon, a distinctive tailboard type of camera. |

 Smith, John Henry

-| 1145 | 1902 | Describes a slide-rule actinometer using a tape or ribbon. |
+| 1145 | 1902 | Describes a slide rule actinometer using a tape or ribbon. |

 Smyth, Herbert